ib-da-ncirl/yelp_analysis/README.md

                             Exclude categories; a comma separated list of categories to exclude
       -ob OUT_BIZ, --out_biz OUT_BIZ
-                            Path to business csv file; absolute or relative to 'root directory' if argument supplied
+                            Path to business csv file to create; absolute or relative to 'root directory' if argument supplied -opr OUT_PREFILTER_REVIEW, --out_prefilter_review OUT_PREFILTER_REVIEW
-      -or OUT_REVIEW, --out_review OUT_REVIEW
-                            Path to review csv file; absolute or relative to 'root directory' if argument supplied
+                            Path to review pre-filter csv file to create; absolute or relative to 'root directory' if argument supplied -or OUT_REVIEW, --out_review OUT_REVIEW
-      -ot OUT_TIPS, --out_tips OUT_TIPS
+                            Path to review csv file to create; absolute or relative to 'root directory' if argument supplied -ot OUT_TIPS, --out_tips OUT_TIPS
-                            Path to tips csv file; absolute or relative to 'root directory' if argument supplied
+                            Path to tips csv file to create; absolute or relative to 'root directory' if argument supplied
       -oci OUT_CHKIN, --out_chkin OUT_CHKIN
-                            Path to checkin csv file; absolute or relative to 'root directory' if argument supplied
-      -op OUT_PHOTO, --out_photo OUT_PHOTO
+                            Path to checkin csv file to create; absolute or relative to 'root directory' if argument supplied -op OUT_PHOTO, --out_photo OUT_PHOTO
-                            Path to photo csv file; absolute or relative to 'root directory' if argument supplied
+                            Path to photo csv file to create; absolute or relative to 'root directory' if argument supplied
+      -ops OUT_PHOTO_SET, --out_photo_set OUT_PHOTO_SET
-      -bp BIZ_PHOTO, --biz_photo BIZ_PHOTO
+                            Path to photo set csv file to create; absolute or relative to 'root directory' if argument supplied -bp BIZ_PHOTO, --biz_photo BIZ_PHOTO
                             Path to business csv for photo dataset file; absolute or relative to 'root directory' if argument supplied -pf PHOTO_FOLDER, --photo_folder PHOTO_FOLDER
                             Path to photo folder; absolute or relative to 'root directory' if argument supplied
-      -ops OUT_PHOTO_SET, --out_photo_set OUT_PHOTO_SET
-                            Path to photo set folder file; absolute or relative to 'root directory' if argument supplied
       -oc OUT_CAT, --out_cat OUT_CAT
-                            Path to category list csv to create; absolute or relative to 'root directory' if argument supplied -obi OUT_BIZ_ID, --out_biz_id OUT_BIZ_ID
+                            Path to category list file to create; absolute or relative to 'root directory' if argument supplied -obi OUT_BIZ_ID, --out_biz_id OUT_BIZ_ID
-                            Path to business ids csv to create; absolute or relative to 'root directory' if argument supplied -dx DROP_REGEX, --drop_regex DROP_REGEX
+                            Path to business ids file to create; absolute or relative to 'root directory' if argument supplied -dx DROP_REGEX, --drop_regex DROP_REGEX
                             Regex for business csv columns to drop